 Ten years after Tech I received a scholarship to Audrey Cohen College (now The Metropolitan College of New York) and after three years of night and weekend classes, I earned a bachelor’s degree in business.

 My wife and I have a son, Ryan.
 He’s 11, and he just started middle school this September.
 We’ve lived in Brooklyn Heights for 13 years as a family, but my wife beat me to Brooklyn by eight years.

 I’ve been a ham over a year, and even though I was exposed to ham radio in high school back in the 1980s, I never made the commitment to learn the code requirement for the exam.
 Not knowing any Elmers at that time, the urge faded away.
 I got where I am today on a lark: thanks to Amazon Prime Day, I found myself with a Baofeng UV-5R and a Technician study guide.
 13 days later, I had my Technician license.
-I was drawn to public service right away, and with less than a month if air time, I registered for the NYC Marathon–and that changed everything.
-I joined ARES three days later, coincidentally on my birthday.
+I was drawn to public service right away, and with less than a month of air time, I registered for the NYC Marathon–and that changed everything.
+I joined ARES three days later.

 I urge everyone to try new things with amateur radio, and one new thing I recommend everyone try once is being net control for one of the KC ARES nets.
 Yes it’s scary, and it’s nerve-wracking the first few times, but after you do two, you can do a hundred.
 The whole idea of practicing net control is to be prepared to handle traffic at an on-location ARES event, and ultimately, in a real emergency situations.

 My “new things” will be to catch up on all my EC and IC courses.
 I will also continue to learn more about amateur radio, experiment a bit, and make things.
 Maybe I’ll even solder something!